 What you might not expect though is that a toy does not need to be all that complicated for it to be considered a good toy to a bird.
 Have you seen a child playing for hours with nothing but a box?
 Birds play this way as well.
 Amazingly, even the simplest of objects can inspire some very imaginative and dedicated play.

 For instance, the famous Gray Parrot, Alex from The Alex Foundation, was never too fond of toys.
-But if you gave Alex a cardboard box, he would spend hours of time making holes in it, customizing it, and turning it into a pile of rubble.
+But if you gave Alex a cardboard box, he would spend hours making holes in it, customizing it, and turning it into a pile of rubble.
 Parrots can be especially fond of playing with paper plates.

 Ensuring that bird toys are always safe is important and yet often overlooked.
 Keep an eye on the condition of the toys.
 Toys are meant to be chewed on, thrown around, and banged, so it is only natural that toys get worn out with use.